On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 where $\delta = 2$ if $G$ is unitary and $\delta = 1$ otherwise.
 This is all covered in detail in~\cite[Chapter 3]{BG}.
 Note that we will often refer to the \emph{type} of $C_G(x)$, which will always mean $C_{\widehat{G}}(\hat{x})$.

-Finally, if $c = 1$, then we still write $x = \hat{x}Z$, but in this case the lift in $\hat{x}$ is not unique, so additional conjugacy classes arise.
+Finally, if $c = 1$, then we still write $x = \hat{x}Z$, but in this case the lift in $\hat{x}$ might not be unique, so additional conjugacy classes arise when $r$ divides $n$.
 A precise analysis of conjugacy in this case is given in~\cite[3.2.2, 3.3.3]{BG} and the structure of $C_{G_I}(x)$ is recorded in~\cite[Tables B.3 and B.4]{BG}.

 We now briefly comment on the case where $G_0 = {\rm PSL}_n(q)$ and $H$ is a $\mathscr{C}_3$-subgroup of $G$, as we will often come across this situation in this paper.
 Set $L = {\rm GL}_{n/k}(q^k)$, let $W$ be the natural $L$-module over $\mathbb{F}_{p^k}$ and consider the natural embedding of $L$ in ${\rm GL}_n(q)$ with respect to a fixed $\mathbb{F}_{q^k}$-basis $\{w_1, \ldots, w_{n/k}\}$ for $W$.
 We refer the reader to~\cite[Construction 2.1.4]{BG} for more information.
 Now set $i_0$ to be the smallest positive integer such that $r$ divides $q^{ki_0}-1$, and note that